LeandreBl/cautious-fiesta-server/protocole.md

      } [nb_of_elements]
    }
 ```
->Send a message in your GameSession chat :
+>Send a message in your GameRoom chat :
 ```
 <- [header]: { SEND_MESSAGE }
    [payload]: {